leytilera/addonscript-spec/docs/api/features/addons.md

 #### Responses:

-- `200 OK`: The addon is available in this addon repository.
+- `200 OK`: The addon is available on this API instance.
 The response body MUST be an [API Addon Object](../../schema/api_addon.md).
-- `404 Not Found`: The addon is not available in this addon repository.
+- `404 Not Found`: The addon is not available on this API instance.

 ### Get addon manifest